topfreegames/khan/docs/API.md

   ### Retrieve Clan
   `GET /games/:gameID/clans/:clanPublicID`

-  Optional query string argument: shortID, if `true` then a prefix of the clanID is accepted.
+  Optional query string argument: shortID, if `true` then the first 8 characters of clanID are accepted.

   Retrieves the clan with the given publicID.
 It will list all the clan information and its members.